-In the event of the disability or absence of the mayor, his place may be filled and his duties discharged by the vice-mayor.
+In the event of the disability or absence of the Mayor, their place may be filled and their duties discharged by the Vice-Mayor.

 Sec.
 3.5.
 Meeting.

-A. All meetings of the council shall be public, unless a closed session is called according to law.
-No official action shall be taken by the council while in closed session.
+All meetings of the council shall be public, unless a closed session is called according to law.
+No official action shall be taken by the Council while in closed session.

-B. The council, by ordinance, shall adopt such rules as it may deem proper for the regulation of its proceedings and the time of its meetings.
+The Council, by ordinance, shall adopt such rules as it may deem proper for the regulation of its proceedings and the time of its meetings.
 It shall hold at least such regular meetings as may be required by § 15.2-1416 of the Code of Virginia.
 Special meetings may be called at any time by the mayor or by three members of the council, provided all members of the council are actually notified of such meeting.

-C. A majority of the council shall constitute a quorum for the transaction of business.
+A majority of the Council shall constitute a quorum for the transaction of business.

-Each member of the council shall have one vote.
+Each member of the Council shall have one vote.

 Sec.
 3.6.
 Compensation.

-Compensation for members of the council and the mayor shall be set by the council.
-Any increases in the compensation of the mayor or members of the council may become effective during such Mayor's or Council member's term of office.
+Compensation for members of the Council and the Mayor shall be set by the Council.
+Any increases in the compensation of the Mayor or Council members may become effective during such Mayor's or Council member's term of office.

 Sec.
 4.1.
-Town officers.
+Town Officers.

 Town Clerk.
-A Town Clerk shall be appointed who shall be Clerk of the council and shall keep the journal of its proceedings and shall record all ordinances and resolutions in a book or books kept for that purpose.
+The Mayor shall appoint and the council shall confirm the appointment of a Town Clerk who shall be the Clerk of the Council and shall keep the journal of its proceedings and shall record all ordinances and resolutions in a book or books kept for that purpose.
 All such records shall be public records, stored and filed at the Town's offices and open to inspection at any time during the Town's regular office hours.
-The Town Clerk shall serve at the pleasure of the town council.
+The Town Clerk shall serve at the pleasure of the Town Council.

 Town Treasurer.
-A Town Treasurer shall be appointed who shall receive all money belonging to the Town and keep correct accounts of all receipts from all sources and of all expenditures; he shall be responsible for the collection of all license fees, taxes, levies and charges due to the Town and shall disburse the funds of the Town as the council may direct.
-The Town Treasurer shall serve at the pleasure of the town council.
+The Mayor shall appoint and the Council shall confirm the appointment of a Town Treasurer who shall receive all money belonging to the Town and keep correct accounts of all receipts from all sources and of all expenditures.
+The Town Treasurer shall be responsible for the collection of all license fees, taxes, levies and charges due to the Town and shall disburse the funds of the Town as the Council may direct.
+The Town Treasurer shall serve at the pleasure of the Town Council.

 Town Manager.
-A Town Manager, in the discretion of the mayor and council, may be appointed who shall serve as the chief administrative officer of the Town.
-The Town Manager shall serve at the pleasure of the council.
+The Mayor shall appoint and the Council shall confirm the appointment of a Town Manager who shall serve as the Chief Administrative Officer of the Town.
+The Town Manager shall serve at the pleasure of the Council.

-Other town officers.
-The mayor, in his discretion and with the approval of the council, may appoint a town attorney, a town zoning administrator, and such other town officers as may be deemed appropriate.
-Such officers shall serve at the pleasure of the council, unless the council shall provide otherwise.
+Other Town Officers.
+The Mayor shall appoint and the Council shall confirm the appointment of a Town Attorney, a Town Zoning Administrator, and such other town officers as may be deemed appropriate.
+Such officers shall serve at the pleasure of the Council, unless the Council shall provide otherwise.

+Non-Officers.
+For staff not considered officers, the Town Manager shall hire and the Mayor and Town Council may confirm the non-officers’ employment.

-Duties, etc. Each officer shall have such duties as are specified by the council not inconsistent with the Constitution and general laws of the Commonwealth and this charter, shall execute such bonds as may be prescribed by resolution of the council, and shall receive such compensation as the council may prescribe.
+Duties, etc. Each officer shall have such duties as are specified by the council not inconsistent with the Constitution and general laws of the Commonwealth and this charter, shall execute such bonds as may be prescribed by resolution of the Council, and shall receive such compensation as the council may prescribe.

-The same person may be appointed to more than one office; provided, however, that no person may serve both as an officer of the Town and as mayor or member of the Council except as otherwise provided in this charter or by general law.
+The same person may be appointed to more than one office; provided, however, that no person may serve both as an officer of the Town and as Mayor or Council member except as otherwise provided in this charter or by general law.

 Sec.
 4.2.
 Boards, commissions and committees.